 For an account of Pliny’s anecdotes on ancient artists’ short poetic compositions, see here, ch.
 3, n. # and #.

 It is worth noting that my use of the expression “arts of drawing”, and the deriving identification of the four main categories of practitioners that my book considers (painters, sculptors, architects, and goldsmiths), refers to a classification that was typical of the Florentine artistic tradition up to the foundation of the Accademia del Disegno (1563).
-As Marco Collareta has demonstrated (see, for instance, his essay in Nova and Schreurs 2003, 161-69), the policy of the institution marked the demotion of goldsmithery to the rank of artisanal activity, following the ideas on the subject of Giorgio Vasari.
+As Marco Collareta has demonstrated (see, for instance, his essay in Nova and Schreurs 2003, 161-69), the policy of the institution marked the demotion of gold smithery to the rank of artisanal activity, following the ideas on the subject of Giorgio Vasari.
 The same scholar has however shown that several Florentine artists, with Benvenuto Cellini in the first place, voiced their opposition to this demotion and continued to hold gold smithery firmly in the number of the arts of drawing.

 On the peculiar degree of osmosis and compenetration that characterized the worlds of literati and visual artists in Quattrocento Florence see, among others, Dionisotti 1962, 201; Brucker 1969, 215-22; Giuliano Tanturli in De Angelis d’Ossat et alii 1980, I, 125-44.